CDC 6600: Peripheral processors

-Instruction-set architecture
+Instruction-set architecture of CP

-The basis for the 6600 CPU is what would later be called a RISC system, one in which the processor is tuned to do instructions which are comparatively simple and have limited and well-defined access to memory.
+The basis for the 6600 CPU is what would later be called a RISC system, one in which the processor is tuned to do instructions that are comparatively simple and have limited and well-defined access to memory.
 The philosophy of many other machines was toward using instructions which were complicated — for example, a single instruction which would fetch an operand from memory and add it to a value in a register.
-In the 6600, loading the value from memory would require one instruction, and adding it would require a second one.
-While slower in theory due to the additional memory accesses, the fact that in well-scheduled code, multiple instructions could be processing in parallel offloaded this expense.
-This simplification also forced programmers to be very aware of their memory accesses, and therefore code deliberately to reduce them as much as possible.